Potassium Sorbate - Stabilizer for Backsweetening

 Back sweetening mead?
 Try our mead backsweetening kit

 Potassium Sorbate doesn't kill yeast, but it does prevent yeast cells from multiplying and continuing to ferment.
-It can't stop an active fermentation that's already in progress,
+It can't stop an active fermentation that's already in progress, but it can prevent fermentation from re-starting when sugars are added.

 Also useful even when not back sweetening, Potassium Sorbate helps stabilize wines and meads stored at room temperature over long periods of time.
 If the conditions are just right, trace amounts of yeast in bottles may begin to re-ferment.
 Adding a little Potassium Sorbate before bottling can eliminate this risk.